leigaosearch/webdatamining/README.md

 webdatamining
 =============

-This is about web data mining examples.
+This is about data mining examples.